 The calculation of the Company's tax liabilities also involves considering uncertainties in the application of complex tax regulations.
 SIFCO recognizes liabilities for uncertain income tax positions based on its estimate of whether it is more likely than not that additional taxes will be required, and it reports related interest and penalties as income taxes.
-Refer to Note 7, Income Taxes, of the consolidated financial statements.
+Refer to Note 7, Income Taxes for further discussion.

-Impact of Newly Issued Accounting Standards
+E. Impact of Newly Issued Accounting Standards

 In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" and subsequent updates.
 ASU 2016-13 changes how entities will measure credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
 The new guidance will replace the current incurred loss approach with an expected loss model.
 The new expected credit loss impairment model will apply to most financial assets measured at amortized cost and certain other instruments, including trade and other receivables, loans, held-to-maturity debt instruments, net investments in leases, loan commitments and standby letters of credit.
 Upon initial recognition of the exposure, the expected credit loss model requires entities to estimate the credit losses expected over the life of an exposure (or pool of exposures).
 The estimate of expected credit losses should consider historical information, current information and reasonable and supportable forecasts, including estimates of prepayments.
 Financial instruments with similar risk characteristics should be grouped together when estimating expected credit losses.
 ASU 2016-13 does not prescribe a specific method to make the estimate, so its application will require significant judgment.
 ASU 2016-13 is effective for public companies in fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 However, in November 2019, the FASB issued ASU 2019-10, "Financial Instruments - Credit Loss (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842)," which defers the effective date for public filers that qualify as a smaller reporting company ("SRC"), as defined by the Securities and Exchange Commission, to fiscal years after December 15, 2022, including interim periods within those fiscal years.
-Because SIFCO is considered a SRC, the Company does not need to implement until October 1, 2023.
-The Company will continue to evaluate the effect of adopting ASU 2016-13 will have on the Company's results within the consolidated statements of operations and financial condition.
+Because SIFCO is considered a SRC, this ASU is effective for the Company beginning October 1, 2023.
+The effect of adopting this ASU is not expected to have a material impact to the Company's results within the consolidated statements of operations and financial condition.